Sources for Sick Child Care in 24 USAID Maternal and Child Survival Priority Countries

 Since the first Child Survival Call to Action in 2012, USAID has contributed to meaningful reductions in child mortality in priority countries.
 Despite these gains, child mortality from treatable illnesses like malaria, pneumonia, and diarrhea remains high.
 Understanding whether and where caregivers seek advice and treatment outside of the home for their sick children is critical to supporting USAID strategic efforts to end preventable child deaths.
 The goal of the study is to generate accessible, easy-to-use information for USAID missions, local stakeholders, and other partners to inform and adapt their programs.

-Results from this analysis will be disseminated as a global technical brief, 24 country briefs for each of the 24 USAID maternal and child survival priority countries analyzed, and 24 sets of slides with infographics for USAID missions and local stakeholders to incorporate in their own work.
-Results will also be disseminated through a series of webinars in July 2018.
+Results from this analysis were disseminated as a global technical brief, 24 country briefs for each of the 24 USAID maternal and child survival priority countries analyzed, and 24 sets of slides with infographics for USAID missions and local stakeholders to incorporate in their own work.
+Results were also disseminated through a series of webinars in July 2018.
 Access all the resources here.

 - What percentage of children in priority countries experience fever, acute respiratory infection symptoms, and/or diarrhea?

 - What percent of caregivers seek advice or treatment outside the home for children with these illnesses?

 - Among those who seek out-of-home care, what are the sources?